Our School App Stay connected on the go...

 "It’s been great!
 I’ve had the same tutor for three years.
 She’s helped me to develop my answers and has just been supportive.
 She texts me good luck before all of my exams and afterwards asked how they have been.
 We’ve just become good friends and definitely will keep in touch.
 She’s helped me with more than just Geography – although this is still what I love as I will be studying this at uni.”

-With 86% of all Hornsey student progressing to university, 21% of which will attend the top third universities it is clear that Hornsey students are ambitious and driven to achieve.
+With 95% of all Hornsey student progressing to their first choice university, 21% of which will attend the top third universities it is clear that Hornsey students are ambitious and driven to achieve.

 30 seconds with Project Co-ordinator - Ms Earl